 I believe that fractal organization of sleep and metabolism remains in every organism studied today.
 If you ask sleep researchers, (I have) they have told me this is a correct assumption.
 I believe that sleep and autophagic efficiencies are extremely high conserved across all species on our planet.
 We still have yet to find a species that does not sleep some.
 I think as life evolved wakefulness and not sleep, because it had to account for its environment.
 Such evolution then moved from a static model to a dynamic one, and then a whole new set of environmental problems had to be navigated to make life persist.
 Now you see why autophagy sits at position 15 on the Quilt.
 It is a critical component of optimal living in all species, not just our own.

 This also signals where movement was first coupled to memory or actions in life.
 Even today, all learning in higher order animals is directly coupled to movement in their environment.
 The more one moves, the more intelligent one becomes.
-I just explained that to you in a recent blog on here.
+I just explained that to you in a recent blog, The Rewarding Feeling of Safe Starches.

 We can prove this today because if we just get an Alzheimer’s patient with a demolished brain, when we introduce exercise, we can increase their cognitive function in a completely broken organ.
 In fact, in any neurodegenerative condition this happens by evolutionary design.
 That tells me a lot of how “evolution thinks”.
 The more I learn how she thinks, the more I learn.
 I hope this helps you understand how I think about life and how it all began.
 It is a foundational concept behind my QUILT document.
 When you see my point of reference, you begin to see a new reality that you might have not anticipated before.